 The Pitfalls of a Reserve Prospect

 It’s not unusual for a homeowner to feel quite proud and secure as they ready to place their home on the market with the knowledge that there is someone who purports to be very interested in purchasing it.
-This is someone who contacted the homeowner directly, hearing “through the grapevine” that he or she were preparing to sell.
-Who could blame the homeowner if they are feeling a bit smug?
+This is someone who contacted the homeowner directly, hearing “through the grapevine” that the homeowner(s) were preparing to sell.
+Who could blame the homeowners if they have feelings of exhilaration?
 Their home is their pride and joy, and if they could save thousands of dollars by selling it to someone direct and avoiding a Realtor’s commission, then why not?

 Reserve Prospect

-And who could argue with a homeowner’s strategy of simultaneously placing their home on the local MLS while their own direct buyer gets their plans in order – actually signing an agreement, arranging for and completing inspections, applying for financing and perhaps even readying their own home for sale?
+Who could argue with a homeowner’s strategy of simultaneously placing their home on the local MLS while their own direct buyer gets their plans in order – actually signing an agreement, arranging for and completing inspections, applying for financing and perhaps even readying their own home for sale?

 The Pitfalls